MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-customize-the-reference-device-in-audit-mode.md

 ### Add a language in Audit Mode

-Device partners may need to add more languages to an image to enable a user to change languages.
-Adding languages during Audit mode is important for devices that may not have a persistent internet connection to download and install a language with the Settings app.
+Device partners might need to add more languages to an image to enable a user to change languages.
+Adding languages during Audit mode is important for devices that don't have a persistent internet connection to download and install a language with the Settings app.

 You can add more languages to your custom image by using DISM to install a language pack and the related Features on Demand.
 You can add languages in audit mode or to an offline mounted image.
 For more information, see [Languages overview](/windows-hardware/manufacture/desktop/add-language-packs-to-windows).

 1. Mount the FOD ISO on your Technician PC.
 Your ISO might still be mounted if you added a FOD earlier in the lab.
 1. Locate the cab file for the language pack you're going to install.
 In this example, we use French (fr-FR).
 The cab is named *Microsoft-Windows-Client-Language-Pack_x64_fr-fr.cab*.
 1. Copy the cab file to the IoT device folder *C:\FOD*.
-1. Add the language pack.
-From an Administrative Command Prompt:
+1. Add the language pack, from an Administrative Command Prompt:

    ```cmd
    Dism /online /add-package /packagepath:C:\FOD\Microsoft-Windows-Client-Language-Pack_x64_fr-fr.cab